If you own property in Ontario, you pay property taxes every year to fund services like:

 Property tax is calculated by multiplying the property assessment by the tax rate.

 The Municipal Property Assessment Corporation (MPAC) is responsible for assessing the value of all properties in Ontario.

 - You can access the value of properties in your area through AboutMyProperty, a free, self-service application provided by MPAC.

 - If you have assessment questions or complaints, contact MPAC at 1-866-296-6722.

-- Property taxes were to be re-assessed in 2020, but owing to the COVID-19 pandemic this has been delayed.
+- Properties were to be re-assessed in 2020, but due to the COVID-19 pandemic this has been delayed.
 Property assessments for the 2021 property tax year will continue to be based on the fully phased-in January 1, 2016 current values.
 This means your property assessment for the 2021 property tax year will be the same as the 2020 tax year, unless there have been changes to your property.
 Please contact MPAC with any questions or concerns.

 - Do you disagree with your assessment?
 If you disagree with the assessment of your property, you can ask MPAC to review your assessment through the request for reconsideration process.